Kailash201/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 Welcome back to ProjectPRO.
-Simply head over to our Features section to gain insights into our commands.
-If you are looking for a quick reference, click [here](#table-of-contents) for our table of contents.
+Simply head over to our Features section [here](#features) to gain insights into our commands.

 --------------------------------------------------------------------------------------------------------------------